- CLASS: Mammalia (Mammals)

 Although they are able to make noises—from a low grunt to a high-pitched squeak—pygmy hippos are usually silent.
 Body language is important in hippo culture.
 Signs of submission include lying prone and urinating while slowly wagging the tail.
 If alarmed, the hippo releases its breath with a loud huff.

 AT THE ZOO

 The San Diego Zoo’s first pygmy hippo, an adult female named Tiny, was obtained in 1941.
 In 1963, we received three pygmy hippos, a pair from the Ivory Coast and a female born at the Basel Zoo in Switzerland.
 We welcomed the birth of our first pygmy hippo, Holly, in 1970, and have had 13 more births over the years at both the Zoo and the San Diego Zoo Safari Park.

-Known to be found only in four countries in West Africa, pygmy hippos are now classified as endangered, with possibly less than 3,000 individuals remaining in the wild.
+Known to be found only in four countries in West Africa, pygmy hippos are now classified as endangered, with possibly less than 3,000 individuals remaining in their native habitat.
 The forests that shelter them are being cut down or burned away, and the rivers where they swim are now polluted by humans.
-These shy animals are also hunted for their meat in logged areas.
-Fortunately, pygmy hippos breed well in zoos; however, more protection is needed for the wild populations so that they will not vanish altogether.
+In logged areas, humans hunt them for their meat.
+Fortunately, pygmy hippos breed well in zoos; however, more protection is needed, so that pygmy hippos will not vanish from their native habitats.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.